DuyHT91/PHP_OOP/README.txt

 =======

 == Description ==
-This project is for learning purpose and improve my little knowlege about OOP with PHP
+This project is for learning purpose and improve my knowlege about OOP with PHP

 == References ==
 http://www.phpro.org/tutorials/Object-Oriented-Programming-with-PHP.html